 When you work from home and don’t have to pay attention to breaks or office closing hours, it can be very tempting to work all day.
-A painful hunchback, dry eyes and a stiff neck are often the result.
+A painful hunchback, dry eyes, and a stiff neck are often the result.
 Take a Break Please is an app that forces you to take breaks throughout the day.
 It’s only for your best.

-Similar to Mindfulness, Tide is a meditation app, that gives you relaxing melodies, peaceful backgrounds and motivating quotes.
+Similar to Mindfulness, Tide is a meditation app, that gives you relaxing melodies, peaceful backgrounds, and motivating quotes.

 Of course, there are countless more helpful remote work apps out there that don’t fit into any of the mentioned categories.
 Find some of the best ones here.

-We all know that Evernote and OneNote are great solutions to keep your daily notes save and organized.
+We all know that Evernote and OneNote are great solutions to keep your daily notes safe and organized.
 Bear is another fantastic alternative to them that allows you to take offline notes and thus, increase your productivity.

 LastPass stores all of your passwords and usernames so you don’t have to remember any of them.
 If you want to, you can even share different accesses with your team members, without them seeing the actual password.

 Human brains are fascinating.
-While some can only work when it’s super quiet in the room, others need a busy surrounding to get them going.
+While some can only work when it’s super quiet in the room, others need busy surroundings to get them going.
 Noisli generates artificial sounds, like the wind in the trees or a busy coffee shop.
 In case you want to cover unwanted sounds, you have a wide range of white noise to choose from.

 You need to have a time zone app.
 Doesn’t matter which one.
-If your team, clients or business partners are spread across the world, you NEED to have one.
+If your team, clients, or business partners are spread across the world, you NEED to have one.
 Timezone.io is a great way to see what time everyone is in and helps you organize meetings and deadlines.